Unboxed-Software/solana-course/CONTRIBUTING.md

 We're trying to focus on Solana, not teaching JS/TS development and setup.
 This means reducing the JS/TS concepts needed to understand our demo code.

- - `ts` files are run with `esrun`, which supports top level `await`, doesn't require a `tsconfig.json`, etc. There is no need for `async function main()` wrappers or [IIFEs](https://developer.mozilla.org/en-US/docs/Glossary/IIFE). `await` just works.
+ - `ts` files are run with `esrun`, which supports top-level `await`, doesn't require a `tsconfig.json`, etc. There is no need for `async function main()` wrappers or [IIFEs](https://developer.mozilla.org/en-US/docs/Glossary/IIFE). `await` just works.
 If you see these wrappers, delete them.

  - Likewise, use async/await and use try / catch all the time, rather than sometimes using `.then()` and `.catch()`

  - Throw errors with `throw new Error('message')`.
 Don't throw strings (JS allows almost any type to be thrown).
 TS code can assume anything thrown is of the `Error` type.

  - Don't make custom helper functions.
-Instead use the `@solana-developers/helpers` package.
-If you need a functoon that doesn't exist, make a PR to `@solana-developers/helpers`, and add the helper, tests, and docs.
+Instead, use the `@solana-developers/helpers` package.
+If you need a function that doesn't exist, make a PR to `@solana-developers/helpers`, and add the helper, tests, and docs.

  - Use two spaces per prettier defaults, StandardJS, node style guide, idiomatic JS, AirBnB style guide, MDN, Google Style guide, codepen, jsfiddle, etc.